 \subsubsection{Proof of Theorem \ref{main_theorem_flops}}

-By Orlov's blow-up formula, we have the two following SOD's for $\dbcoh(\wt X)$:
+By Orlov's blow-up formula, we have the two following SODs for $\dbcoh(\wt X)$:

-Plugging the collection of Lemma \ref{mutated_KP_cokllection}, the SOD of $^{\perp}D(X_+)$ can be represented in the chessboard of Figure \ref{fig:modified_KP}.
-Hereafter we describe the main step of the proof of the main theorems, by illustrating a sequence of mutations which identifies the semiorthogonal complements of $\dbcoh(X_+)$ and $\Phi\dbcoh(X_-)$ as admissible subcategories of $\dbcoh(\wt X)$, where $\Phi$ is a suitable equivalence of categories determined by the mutations.
-While the proof is explained for the case of a flop of type $D_5$ ``over a point'', i.e. with exceptional divisor isomorphic to $OG(4, V_{10})$, the same pattern of mutations will be used for the proof of the relative case of Theorem \ref{main_theorem_flops} and for the proof of Theorem \ref{main_theorem_pairs} over any base.
+Using the collection of Proposition \ref{mutated_KP_cokllection}, the SOD of $^{\perp}D(X_+)$ can be represented on the chessboard of Figure \ref{fig:modified_KP}.
+Hereafter, we describe the main steps of the proof by illustrating a sequence of mutations, which identifies the semiorthogonal complements of $\dbcoh(X_+)$ and $\Phi\dbcoh(X_-)$ as admissible subcategories of $\dbcoh(\wt X)$, where $\Phi$ is a suitable equivalence of categories determined by the mutations.
+While the proof is explained for the case of a flop of type $D_5$ ``over a point'', i.e., with exceptional divisor isomorphic to $OG(4, V_{10})$, the same pattern of mutations will be used for the proof of the relative case of Theorem \ref{main_theorem_flops} and Theorem \ref{main_theorem_pairs} over any base.

 The starting point is the decomposition depicted in Figure \ref{fig:starting_point}.